geomatics-io/ObjectListView/docs/recipes.rst

 with `UseAlternateBackColors`.
 Any formatting you do in these events takes precedence over the alternate backcolors.

-To improve performance, `FormatCell` events are only fired when the `FormatRow` event sets `UseCellFormatEvents` to true.
+To improve performance, `FormatCell` events are only fired when a handler of the `FormatRow` event sets `UseCellFormatEvents` to *true*.
 If you want to have a `FormatCell` event fired for every cell, you can set `UseCellFormatEvents` on the `ObjectListView` itself.